framesurge/perseus/docs/src/intro.md

 [Home][repo] • [Crate Page][crate] • [API Documentation][docs] • [Contributing][contrib]

-> 🚧 This book is under heavy construction right now!
-The examples in the repository are the best way to get started at the moment. 🚧
+> 🚧 This book is nearly complete, but Perseus is not yet in beta yet, so you can't install it as a library or use it yet!
+We're working on it, and it'll be ready very soon, we promise! 🚧

 Welcome to the Perseus documentation!
 Here, you'll find guides on how to use Perseus, as well as documentation for specific features and plenty of examples!